rackspace/php-opencloud/docs/userguide/authentication.md

 Authentication
 ==============

-Before you can do anything with _php-opencloud_, you must authenticate with your cloud provider.
+Before you can do anything with php-opencloud, you must authenticate with your cloud provider.
 This is simultaneously the simplest and sometimes the most frustrating part of the whole process.

 It is simple because you only need to have two pieces of information:

-* The authentication endpoint of your cloud provider, and
+* The authentication endpoint of your cloud provider
-* The credentials required to authenticate.
+* The credentials required to authenticate

-Once you have authenticated, the cloud provider will respond with a [service catalog](link to openstack.org) that contains links to all the various provider's services.
+Once you have authenticated, the cloud provider will respond with a [@TODO service catalog](link to openstack.org) that contains links to all the various provider's services.
 All you need to do is specify which service to use, and the library will take care of finding the appropriate links.